 Yes.
-Your tenant could reject the price difference stated in the rent increase notice.
+Your renter could reject the price difference stated in the rent increase notice.
 It may be a combination of the rent increase and the security deposit increase that causes this.
-If the landlord and tenant both agree that they want the tenant to stay, you may be willing to decrease the price, but oftentimes this is not the case.
+If the landlord and renter both agree that they want the renter to stay, you may be willing to not increase rent, but oftentimes this is not the case.

-If the tenant refuses the increased rent but also refuses to leave or rent is paid, this can be a reason to begin the eviction process under Florida state law.
-The process is one no Florida residential landlord wants to deal with, but it's necessary at times especially if the tenant fails in their responsibilities.
-You can't lose income due to nonpayment of rent and the Tenant Act may give the tenant ideas about a county court order.
+If the renter refuses the increased rent but also refuses to leave or rent is paid, this can be a reason to begin the eviction process under Florida state law.
+The process is one no Florida residential landlord wants to deal with, but it's necessary at times especially if the renter fails in their responsibilities.
+You can't lose income due to nonpayment of rent and the Tenant Act may give the renter ideas about a county court order.